-An automated telephone call that delivers a prerecorded message to multiple phones.
+A “robocall” is an automated telephone call that delivers a prerecorded message to multiple phone numbers.
 Typically, robocalls are used for mass messaging.

 Robocalls are often used in political campaigns as a way to reach a large number of voters quickly and efficiently.

 Political campaigns use robocalls for a variety of purposes, such as to promote a candidate, to attack an opponent, or to encourage voters to turn out on election day.
 Robocalls may also be used to gather information about voter preferences or to test the effectiveness of different messages.
 They can also be used as push polls.